-What also makes a big difference is the fact that many of those who have died were from the so-called ‘baby-boom generation’- who were born between 1946 and 1964.
+What also makes a big difference is the fact that many of those who have died were from the so-called ‘baby-boom generation’- born between 1946 and 1964.

 With more babies born into this generation, it meant more went on to become famous and now those famous former babies – aged between 52 and 70 – are dying.

 And for those who are in their mid to late sixties, in the UK in particular, death rates really start to increase.
-By almost 50% in fact from your early sixties to your late sixties.
+By almost 50 per cent in fact from your early sixties to your late sixties.

-And among those famous faces we saw pass away this year, many of them were baby-boomers, including: David Bowie (69), Alan Rickman (69), Victoria Wood (62) and now Prince (57).
+And among those famous faces we saw pass away this year, many of them were baby-boomers, including: David Bowie (69), Alan Rickman (69), Victoria Wood (62), Prince (57) and Carrie Fisher (60).

 So, will this continue?
 Sadly, it probably will.
 Nick added:

-Over the next 10 years, these people will get into their 80s and it is going to continue at this level.
+Over the next ten years, these people will get into their 80s and it is going to continue at this level.
 And that doesn’t count the surprise deaths, when people die that shouldn’t.